 Lord Turner chairs the Energy Transitions Commission, a global coalition of companies and environmental NGOs.

 He is Chairman of Chubb Europe, an advisor to Envision Energy and board member of Envision AESC, and a Senior Fellow of the Institute for New Economic Thinking.
 During his public policy career Lord Turner chaired the UK’s Financial Services Authority (2008-2013), the Climate Change Committee (2008-2012), the Pensions Commision (2003- 2006), Low Pay Commission (2002-2006), and was Director General of the CBI (1995-

 2000).
 He has held senior business roles at McKinsey&Co, Merrill Lynch Europe and Standard Chartered amongst others.

-Dr. Andrew Steer is the President and CEO of the World Resources Institute.
+Dr. Andrew Steer is the CEO of the Bezos Earth Fund.
+He was formerly the President and CEO of the World Resources Institute.
 Dr. Steer joined WRI from the World Bank, where he served as Special Envoy for Climate Change from 2010 - 2012.
 He was previously Director General at the UK Department of International Development.
 Dr. Steer is a Commissioner for the Global Commission on Adaptation, a Global Agenda Trustee for the World Economic Forum, and is a member of the China Council for International Cooperation on Environment and Development, the Energy Transitions Commission, the Champions 12.3 Coalition, and the Sustainable Advisory Groups of the Bank of America, HSBC, and Temasek.